Shipbuilding in Ukraine: Independent Ukraine

 In the first part of 2002 shipbuilding companies of Ukraine produced products worth ₴270 million.
 The improvement of the situation in the shipbuilding industry is largely due to its restructuring.
 In joint stock society transformed the vast majority of companies.
 The non-core companies were separated from plants and turned into independent economic entities.
 The factories have lost the social sphere, requiring large expenditures for maintenance.

 The favorable factor was the cooperation of a number of Ukrainian factories, established the cooperation with the European shipbuilding companies, the hulls were producing in Ukraine and the completion of their construction was finished in Europe.
 Due to this scheme of order, the construction of various types of hull now have "Damen Shipyards Okean", shipbuilding plant "Zalyv" (Kerch), Kuznya na Rybalskomu Plant (Kyiv shipbuilding and repair plant).

 However, many problems still remain.
 A number of companies continue the construction of vessels previously entered into unprofitable contracts.
 Plants are experiencing enormous difficulties in obtaining loans for modernization, lack of working capital, with loading capacities.

 In 2006 in Ukraine shipbuilding companies produced products worth ₴2,303 million.
 The volume of manufactured products increased by 11% compared to 2005.
 In 2007, 42 vehicles were ordered in the amount of 248 million dollars.

 Between 2000 and 2006 there have been positive trends in shipbuilding of Ukraine.

 Media constantly write about events in the shipbuilding and ship-repairing industries.

-Types of companies

-By type of work performed enterprises are divided into the following types: